Best Plants for Natural Swimming Pools and Swimming Ponds UK - Design guide for UK natural swimming pools

 When is the best time to plant a natural pool?

 April to June is optimal for planting natural pools.
 March to September is acceptable.
-Avoid planting during winter months as plants won
+Avoid planting during winter months as plants won't establish well and may die.

 Which plants should you avoid in natural swimming pools?